 The attractive physical appearance of the solar panels depends on a person’s sense of aesthetics.
 But many users find the speckled blue hue of polycrystalline silicon is not very pleasing to the eyes.
 Therefore, they may prefer monocrystalline solar panels because they find that the appearance of monocrystalline solar panels is more similar and therefore more beautiful.

-Your home deserves the best that solar technology offers nowadays at a reasonable cost.
+Your home deserves the best that solar technology offers at a reasonable cost.
 You can achieve that if you consider the unique features, suitability, and pros and cons of several solar panel options available.